-On January 17th, the Clinical Neuroscience Symposium was held at the West 5th Campus of St. Joseph’s Healthcare Hamilton.
+On January 17th, 2020, McMaster's 3rd Annual Clinical Neuroscience Symposium was held at the West 5th Campus of St. Joseph’s Healthcare Hamilton.
 Hosted by the Kapczinski Lab and the Department of Psychiatry and Behavioural Neurosciences, this event welcomed speakers and guests from the Lieber Institute of Brain Development, Pasteur Institute, and Bordeaux Neurocampus, as well as many speakers from our McMaster and St. Joe’s family.

 The day began with a keynote from Dr. Ron McKay on the future of stem cell research in mental health.
 Dr. McKay is well known for his discovery of a new class of pluripotent stem cells.
 His earlier work examined how stem cells could provide a source of dopamine neurons, which could potentially be used to treat Parkinson’s disease.
 His more recent work has focused on how stem cell technologies can be used to address the intersection of genetic and developmental risk in brain and behavior disorders.